The world is not adapting fast enough to the climate crisis, UN reports

-(CNN)Despite countries taking steps to cut greenhouse gas emissions — steps researchers say aren't nearly strong enough to address the climate crisis — the gap is widening between climate impacts and the world's effort to adapt to them, according to a new report by the UN Environment Programme.
+(CNN)The gap is widening between the impacts of the climate crisis and the world's effort to adapt to them, according to a new report by the UN Environment Programme.

 The annual "adaptation gap" report — which published Thursday amid the COP26 climate summit in Glasgow — found that the estimated costs to adapt to the worst effects of warming temperatures such as droughts, floods and rising seas in low-income countries are five to 10 times higher than how much money is currently flowing into those regions.